Rural Utilities Service, Department of Agriculture.

 A. Award Notices

-Successful Applicants will receive award documents from RUS following award notification.
-Applicants may view sample award documents at http://www.broadbandusa.gov.
+Successful applicants will receive an offer letter and award documents from RUS following award notification.
+Applicants may view sample award documents at https://reconnect.usda.gov.

 B. Administrative Requirements

 No funds will be disbursed under this program until all other sources of funding have been obtained and any other pre-award conditions have been met.
-Failure to obtain one or more sources of funding committed to in the Application or to fulfill any other pre-award condition within 30 days of award announcement will result in withdrawal of the award.
+Failure to obtain one or more sources of funding committed to in the Application or to fulfill any other pre-award condition within 90 days of award announcement may result in withdrawal of the award.

 2. Failure To Comply With Award Requirements